kernelcrash/electron-rom-emulator/README.md

 In this version, the main EXTI0 interrupt code on the stm32f4 occurs on a positive edge of phi0, rather than the negative edge like the previous version of the code.
-The negative edge triggered version allowed more time for the intterrupt code, but I found there were edge cases where the stm32f4 could get stuck in the interrupt routine due to a tight loop running out of ROM that never accessed RAM or wrote to a peripheral register.
-By interrupting on the positive edge we can no longer 'get stuck in the intterupt handler', and will always give a small amount of time back to the main loop.
+The negative edge triggered version allowed more time for the interrupt code, but I found there were edge cases where the stm32f4 could get stuck in the interrupt routine due to a tight loop running out of ROM that never accessed RAM or wrote to a peripheral register.
+By interrupting on the positive edge we can no longer 'get stuck in the interupt handler', and will always give a small amount of time back to the main loop.
 More details in the Technical section.